sitespeedio/sitespeed.io/README.md

 See all the latest changes in the [Changelog](https://github.com/sitespeedio/sitespeed.io/blob/master/CHANGELOG.md).

 If you use Firefox 55 (or later) please have a look at https://github.com/sitespeedio/browsertime/issues/358.
-When 57 is released we think there will be a easy way to fix it :)
+We are waiting on the new extension from Mozilla to be able to export the HAR.

 ## Examples of what you can do